FTP vs SFTP vs SCP vs SSH: Which One to Use?

 Conclusion

-The above 3 protocols are just some of the most commonly-used protocols for accessing a remote server.
-Indeed, there are lots of other network commands or protocols in use.
-If you are interested in knowing how network works, you should definitely check them out, like rsync and SMB.
-Another tool that you may find handy when it comes to file transfer is cURL, which is a command line tool for sending or receiving files, and it supports numerous protocols.
+The three protocols mentioned above are some of the most commonly used for accessing a remote server.
+There are many other network commands and protocols in use.
+If you are interested in learning how networks work, you should definitely explore them, such as rsync and SMB.
+Another useful tool for file transfer is cURL, a command line tool for sending or receiving files that supports numerous protocols.